numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 This is identical to the proposed API for ufuncs.
 By default the two dtypes are passed in as the last argument.
 On error return (if no error is set) a generic error will be given.
-More optimized loops are in use internally, and made available to users in the future (see notes)
+More optimized loops are in use internally, and will be made available to users in the future (see notes)
 The iterator API currently does not currently support casting errors, this is a bug that needs to be fixed.
-While it is not fixed the loop should always succeed (return 0).
+Until it is fixed the loop should always succeed (return 0).

 Although verbose, the API shall mimic the one for creating a new DType.